m1gwings/summaries/swe-2/cheatsheet.md

 - the **exit condition**: what is assumed to be true **after** the _flow of events_ has happened;
 - **exceptions**: the sequence of interactions between the actors (and the system) in case something exceptional happens, they are usually expressed as a list of "if <_something unexpected_> then <_sequence of interactions_>";
-- **special requirements**: constrains, non-functional requirements.
+- **special requirements**: constraints, non-functional requirements.

 Each use case may lead to one or more requirements; in turn, from the requirements, new, more detailed use cases could be derived describing how the requirements are fulfilled.